Carlos Victor Penna

-Carlos Victor Penna (Bahía Blanca, Buenos Aires, 1 October 1911 – Tampa, Florida, 21 February 1998) was an Argentinean library planner and organizer.
+Carlos Victor Penna (Bahía Blanca, Buenos Aires, 1 October 1911 – Tampa, Florida, 21 February 1998) was an Argentine library planner and organizer.

 Academic career

-From New York, Penna returned to Argentina with a collection of books and a wealth of new knowledge which he incorporated into his first publication, Catalogación y clasificación de libros (Buenos Aires: Acme Agency, 1945), which marked the beginning of modern librarianship in Argentina.
+From New York, Penna returned to Argentina with a collection of books and a wealth of new knowledge, which he incorporated into his first publication, Catalogación y clasificación de libros (Buenos Aires: Acme Agency, 1945), which marked the beginning of modern librarianship in Argentina.
 Considered by Argentinians as the leading text, it was used by generations of librarians in schools throughout Latin America.
 Penna's return to Buenos Aires brought this initial period of his education and career to a close.

 In 1943, the University of Buenos Aires took an important step toward improving its library system by establishing the Instituto Bibliotecológico, now known as SISBI: Sistema de Bibliotecas y de Información (Library and Information System).
 The institute was the brainchild of Ernesto G. Gietz, the library director of the School of Engineering (Facultad de Ingeniería y Ciencias Exactas) at the time.
 The institute received enthusiastic support, not only from the administration, but also from various organizations in the United States that Gietz had visited.
-In addition to his duties as head of the university's central card catalogue, Penna also assumed the position of Assistant Director of the then newly created institute.
+In addition to his duties as head of the university's central card catalogue, Penna also assumed the position of assistant director of the then newly created institute.

-In 1946, after he founded the Institute Bibliotecologico, Penna moved to the Biblioteca de Marina.
-Then, in 1947, he assumed the directorship of the National postal library, an institution that focused on the underprivileged.
+In 1946, after he founded the Instituto Bibliotecológico, Penna moved to the Biblioteca de Marina.
+Then, in 1947, he assumed the directorship of the National Postal Library, an institution that focused on the underprivileged.
 Under Penna's guidance, it became one of the most organized library systems in the nation.
-Today, it is a branch of the Bibloteca del Congreso de la Nación (the Argentinian Library of Congress).
+Today, it is a branch of the Biblioteca del Congreso de la Nación (the Argentinian Library of Congress).